 Erste Group undertakes interest rate derivative transactions via London Clearing House and EUREX, credit derivative transactions via ICE Clear Europe Ltd by fulfilling all offsetting requirements according IAS 32.
 Offsetting is carried out between gross asset and liability derivative positions.
 The net derivative position is further offset with variation margin amounts.
 As a result, the offsetting of derivatives has to be viewed in relation to the variation margin assets and liabilities balances.
-The sum of the amounts offset in the lines 'Derivatives' and 'Variation margin liabilities' in the table for financial liabilities.
+The sum of the amounts offset in the lines 'Derivatives' and 'Variation margin liabilities' in the table for financial assets equals the sum of the amounts offset in the lines 'Derivatives' and 'Variation margin liabilities' in the table for financial liabilities.
 The variation margin assets are presented under the balance sheet items 'Cash and cash balances'.
 The variation margin liabilities are presented under the balance sheet item 'Financial liabilities measured at amortised cost', subitem 'Deposits from banks'.